a20351766/udo.1.4.0/docs/source/ledger/ledger.md

 values** of a set of ledger states.
 The world state makes it easy for a program to get the current value of these states, rather than having to calculate them by traversing the entire transaction log.
-Ledger states are, by default, expressed as **key-value** pairs, though we'll see later that Hyperledger Fabric provides flexibility in this regard.
+Ledger states are, by default, expressed as **key-value** pairs, though we'll see later that Hyperledger UDO provides flexibility in this regard.
 The world state can change frequently, as states can be created, updated and deleted.